DjangoGirls/tutorial/en/django_admin/README.md

 ![Login page](images/login_page2.png)

 In order to log in you need to create a *superuser* - a user which has control over everything on the site.
 Go back to you command-line and type `python manage.py createsuperuser`, press enter and type your username (lowercase, no spaces), email address and password when you're asked for them.
+Don't worry that you can't see the password you're typing in - that's how it's supposed to be.
+Just type it in and press 'Enter' to continue.
 The output should look like this (where username and email should be your own ones):

     (myvenv) ~/djangogirls$ python manage.py createsuperuser
     Username: admin